-Allows users to use the Pomodoro Technnique to improve productivity.
-You can setup intervals for work (Pomodoro Timer) and break (Pomodoro Break Timer) cycles, and get notified when it's time to stop working or when the break time runs out.
+Allows users to use the Pomodoro technique to improve productivity.
+You can set up intervals for work (Pomodoro Timer) and break (Pomodoro Break Timer) and get notified when it's time to stop working or when the break time runs out.

 Tick the ‘Pomodoro Timer’ option to enable it and set your preferred intervals for both work and break cycles.

-Record timeline: If you tick this option, all websites and programs that you view for longer than 10 seconds will be recorded.
+If you enable this option, all websites and programs that you view for longer than 10 seconds will be recorded.
 You can learn more about this feature here.
-We hope to have this available in the desktop app soon!
+We hope to have the Timeline view available in the Windows desktop app soon!

 Under the Autotracker tab you can define applications or keywords and projects they connect to.

 If an application with the keyword is in the foreground it triggers the AutoTracker.
 When the tracker is triggered it shows you a notification and asks if you would like to track time under the project you chose.
 Keep in mind that the AutoTracker notification will only trigger if you do not have a timer already running.